Picture this: you’re sitting in your automobile about to shift out of Park when the engine suddenly stalls.

 Why?

-Because they’re very costly to work on.
+Because they’re tremendously costly to work on.

 Don’t Remain Idle If Your Engine Stalls While Idling